 All pupils will have been provided with a reading pack and reading diary.
 Please do try to read with your children at home and fill it in their reading record when you do so.
+For the past number of years, we have been using Accelerated Reading in school.
+This allows children to take mini quizzes after they complete a book.
+This is an excellent resource and allows us to track and monitor reading throughout the school.
+We have seen a real growth in progress with reading in school with the engagement of Accelerated Reading.
 Letters of communication are sent home in the reading packs so please make sure they are brought in to school every day.
 This will help you stay organised, carry any homework and anything else you may need for a school day.

 Parents, please read all letters sent home with the children so that you are aware of any events and exciting things going on in school throughout the school year.
 Don’t forget to mark those dates on your calendar.
 Studies show that parental involvement in a child’s education is one of the strongest indicators of student achievement.
 We hope you will make it a priority this year to attend as many school-sponsored events as possible.

 If you have any questions or concerns please don’t ever hesitate to contact me.